 The Commission does not adopt a self-attestation process for low-income customers within SGIP.
 However, the Commission acknowledges that CARE and FERA do allow self-attestation and rely on post-enrollment verification processes to selected samples of customers to be verified.
-SGIP can leverage this existing post-enrollment verification process, but it will not cover all customers by the time they are applying for SGIP incentives.
-The Commission limits categorical eligibility to only customers that have been on CARE/FERA for six months, which may reduce the risk of fraudulent or erroneous self-attestation as low-income and access to SGIP incentives.
+SGIP can leverage this existing post-enrollment verification process, and customers may voluntarily complete income verification through CARE or FERA. .